Courtship: Iran

-People of different sexes are not allowed to "mix freely" in public.
+Legally people of different sexes are not allowed to "mix freely" in public.
 Since 1979, the state has become a religious autocracy, and imposes Islamic edicts on matters such as courtship.
 Clerics run officially sanctioned internet courtship agencies with strict rules.
 Prospective couples can have three meetings: two with strict supervision inside the center, and the third being a "brief encounter on their own"; afterwards, they can either (1) choose to marry or (2) agree to never see each other again.
 This has become the subject of a film by Iranian filmmaker Leila Lak.
 Iran has a large population of young people with 70 percent of the 83-million population being under the age of thirty.
 However, economic hardship discourages marriage, and divorce rates have increased in Tehran to around a quarter of marriages, even though divorce is taboo.
 While the Iranian government "condemns courtship and relationships", it promotes marriage with (1) online courses (2) "courtship classes" where students can "earn a diploma" after sitting through weekly tests and "hundreds of hours of education" (3) "marriage diplomas" (4) matchmaking and arranged marriages.
 Authorities push a conservative approach and shun unmarried romantic relationships and encourage "traditional match-making".
-But young people have disobeyed the restrictions; one said "It is wiser to have different relationships" and believed in defying religious rules which suggest "short-term illegitimate relationships harm dignity."
+But young people have disobeyed the restrictions; one said "It is wiser to have different relationships" and believed in defying religious rules which suggest "short-term illegitimate relationships harm dignity".
 Adultery can be punished by death.
 While youths can flout selected restrictions, there are almost no instances in which unmarried people move in together.
 There have been efforts to promote Sigheh (temporary marriage).

+Whilst the practice of so-called "white marriage" (cohabitation) is trending, it is illegal.